umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 8 - Streams and OOP.md

 # Discussion 8: Observables and Streams

 Welcome to the eighth discussion!
-This week you'll learn more about working with observables and streams.
+This week you'll learn more about working with OOP and streams.

 ## Materials